avogel3/CSC4101/prog1/README.md

 - Recognize identifiers

-Below is example output of the parser/pretty printer
+Below is example output of the pretty printer
 ```
   123
   => 123